JGSNETO/Learn-C/README.md

 In this case, the changes peformed into the formal parameter will change the value on the original variable.
 In this case, the formal parameter must be declare as pointers.

+### Recursion

+- When a function call himself or another function inside herself.
+- Consumes more memory and takes more time.

+### Main function

+- The main function can have two formal parameters pre-defined.
+- argc and argv: Provide access to command line from the OS thoughout the program was called.
+- type main(int argc, char *argv[]);
+- Argc(Argument Count): Integer and represents the number of word typed on command line.
+The name of the program is allways the first argument.
+Indicates how many elements we have in argv.
+- Argv(Argument values): Pointer to string matrice.
+Each string of this matrix is one of the parameters on command line. argv[0] always points to program name.

+### Pointers